Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 MicroProfile is a great way to build exceedingly tiny Java applications that can be quickly and easily deployed to services such as [Azure Web App for Containers](https://azure.microsoft.com/services/app-service/containers/).
 In this tutorial we will create a simple MicroProfile-based microservice that is then containerized into a Docker container, deployed into an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/), and then hosted using Azure Web App for Containers.

+> [!NOTE]
+>
+> This procedure works with any implementation of MicroProfile.io as long the Docker container image is self-executable (i.e. includes the runtime).

 More concretely, this sample makes use of [Payara Micro](https://www.payara.fish/payara_micro) and [MicroProfile 1.3](https://microprofile.io/) to create a tiny Java war file (5,085 bytes on the authors machine), and then packages it up into a Docker image (which is approximately 174 megabytes).
 This Docker image contains everything necessary for a fully-containerised deployment of this webapp.

 Because of the way Docker works, it is often the case that the entire 174 megabyte Docker image does not need to be redeployed whenever the application source code is changed, as Docker will only upload the differences (which is significantly smaller).
 This makes the process of executing a new release of a MicroProfile application via a CI/CD pipeline extremely efficient and quick, reducing friction and enabling rapid development iteration.